projectNEWM/newm-market/README.md

 Enter the data folder and update the `path_to_socket.sh` file to point at the node socket.
 The `network.sh` file defaults to preprod.

-**mainnet launches require additional reference datum updates**
+**mainnet launches require additional reference datum updates and steps**

 View the balances with `all_balances.sh`.

-Steps to set up:
+Steps to set up marketplace on preprod:

 1. Start by funding the starter-wallet with 10 ADA, collat-wallet with 5 ADA, newm-wallet with 25 ADA, and reference-wallet with 350 ADA
 2. Enter the starter-token folder inside scripts, run `mintStarterToken.sh`, and hit enter to mint a starter token.